IgniteUI/indigo-design-docfx/en/style/elevation.md

 ### Use of standalone elevations

 It is also possible to use Elevation on its own to lift one part of the content and draw more focus to it than the rest.
-In such scenarios simply drag the Elevation of your choice and match it to the size of the content you would like to enhance.
+In such scenarios, simply drag the Elevation of your choice and match it to the size of the content you would like to enhance.

 ![](../images/elevation_standalone.png)